-The trekking trail to Everest is full of prayer flags, prayer wheels and boulder inscribed with Buddhist mantra, few monasteries, suspension bridge, and museum.
+The trekking trail to Everest is full of prayer flags, prayer wheels and boulder inscribed with Buddhist mantra, few monasteries, a suspension bridge, and museum.
 Walk for all day long and sleep at local teahouses owned by local Sherpa and experience great hospitality and enticing lifestyle.
 The evening is all yours to enjoy a delicious meal and conversation with like-minded people.

 Ever since the first ascent of Mount Everest on 29 May 1953 by Edmund Hillary and Tenzing Norgay, climbing Everest or setting foot at the base camp of world's tallest mountain has been a dream adventure, otherwise lifetime experience.
 Thousands of travelers trek to Everest base camp every year and surprisingly even more as the year pass by.
 It rewards trekkers with a plethora of opportunities or say rewards to reminiscence for a lifetime.
 And here are Top 5 attractions of Everest Base Camp Trek